Parents and family

 (Farrier and Naturalist) 3 (1830), 262

-the Flux and Reflux of the Tides," Iron:
+for Illustrating the Flux and Reflux of the Tides," Iron: An Illustrated Weekly Journal for

-edited by Sholto Percy, Perry Fairfax Nursey, Published by
+by Sholto Percy, Perry Fairfax Nursey, Published by Knight and

 Human and Comparative Anatomy, etc.,The